privacy-tech-lab/gpc-optmeowt/README.md

 - When contibuting, it is important to note that we manage all package dependencies with npm.
 Thus, it is recommended to use the `npm i` command to install packages.
 - In the event that you install a new dependency, you need to update Grantfile.js file with a new task of the form:\
   `task: { expand: true, cwd: "./node_modules/..../", src: "*", dest: "./src/libs-js" }` depending on whether you need the js files or the css files of the newly installed library.

+## FAQ \ Known quirks \ Reporting bugs

+If you have questions about OptMeowt's functionality, or believe you may have found a bug, please check out our `FAQ \ Known quirks` page on the Wiki above to see if we have already addressed the issue.
+If you cannot find what you are looking for, please feel free to open an issue and we will address it as soon as we can!
+We appreciate any input from all of our users!

 ## More Information